WilliamAfton-codes/williamafton-codes.github.io/_posts/2022-12-4-hello-from-the-man-behind-the-slaughter.md

 I chose this online persona because I _love_ Five Night's at Freddy's.
 It's my top game series and I took inspiration from the antagonist.
 I am making an online presence so people can benefit from my programs, from my [Wordlist Generator](https://github.com/WilliamAfton-codes/Wordlist-Generator) to my script on the Collatz conjecture, often reffered to as [3x+1](https://github.com/WilliamAfton-codes/3Xplus1)

 #### Supporters
 I could really use all of your support, every star on my GitHub page contributes more than you know!
+I also have a [PayPal](https://www.paypal.com/donate/?hosted_button_id=KGHQH84WUYLAS) if you _really_ like my work, and donations are incredibly incredibly appreciated!
 Thanks and I'll update you all soon.